 Obtain professional development recognition

-- This online educational activity is endorsed by the Australian Nursing and Midwifery Federation (ANMF) Federal Office.
+- Australian Nursing and Midwifery Federation (ANMF): this online educational activity is endorsed by the Australian Nursing and Midwifery Federation (ANMF) Federal Office.
 Completion attracts 8 CPD hours

-This course is designed for healthcare professionals, specifically medical specialists, general practitioners and nurses.
+This course is designed for healthcare professionals, specifically medical specialists, general practitioners, nurses and nutrition professionals who would like a refresher in this space.
 It assumes knowledge of science, medicine and healthcare practice.